minecraft-access/minecraft-access/docs/content/features.md

 If you enable the `Play Sound` config, you'll also hear a sound cue along with the warning words.
 You may also want to learn about [the various damage types](https://minecraft.wiki/w/Damage) in the game.

+#### Durability Warnings
+This feature warns you when the durability value of your held items or worn armor reaches set thresholds.

 See also: [Configuration]({{% relref "/config#player-warnings" %}})

 ## Speak Text Editing